asimoesmcartor/asimoesmcartor.github.io/README.md

 ### In Development (may look bad/weird)

+- Fixed issue with images now loading in Lightbox
 - Added lazy loading feature to images and components.
 - Created centralized hub for my projects.
 - Successfully split out Generative Lines app and imported it into React.